For StudentsBy Nina5 min readFebruary 2026

 What That First Session Actually Feels Like

-Nobody prepares you for the physicality of it.
+Nobody prepares you for how physical it is.
 The way your throat tightens when your client starts crying.
-The way your mind goes blank right when you need it most.
-The strange out-of-body feeling of watching yourself try to be a therapist, critiquing every word in real time.
+The way your mind just goes completely blank right when you need it most.
+That weird out-of-body feeling of watching yourself try to be a therapist while critiquing every word in real time.
 Was that the right thing to say?
 Should I have reflected that differently?
 Why did I ask a closed question?
-Oh god, they noticed me glance at the clock.
+Oh god, they saw me glance at the clock.

 And the hardest part isn't the clinical skill.
 It's the emotional weight.
 No one tells you what it feels like to hold someone else's pain for the first time.
 To have a person trust you with something they've never said out loud.
 To feel the full gravity of the fact that your words matter — that you could say something that helps, or something that hurts, and you don't always know which one it'll be.